Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 ## How about using a mobile app or a web-app?

-Naturally, because there's an app for everything, there's also an app for splitting bills.
+Naturally, because there's an app for everything, there's also an app for splitting bills, expenses and costs.
 In fact there are hundreds!
 What are the disadvantages for using these apps?
    * everyone needs to sign up for the service
    * everyone needs to install the app
    * figuring out how it works is hard